Interview with a Medical Doctor with Sickle Cell Disease

 Pretty much.
 My parents raised me just like my siblings without sickle cell disease.
 Growing up in Nigeria, I used to be out of school for ~ 6 months out of the year.
-Yes, I has SSD but no excuses allowed.
-School was important and I was expected to catch up with my classmates.
+Yes, I have SSD but no excuses are allowed.
+The school was important and I was expected to catch up with my classmates.
 When I wasn’t sick I had to do everything everyone else did: cleaned the house, washed clothes, cooked, fetched water.
 Sounds easy right, but it actually wasn’t.
 Cleaning the house involved scrubbing the walls and floors, washing clothes was done by hand, no washer and dryer.
-Cooking involved grinding red hot peppers by hand, using grinding stones, my hands would sting for hours, because I was pretty bad at it.
-Fetching water, sometimes involved waking up at ‘ole dark thirty’, as in the crack before the crack of dawn, walking for ~ an hour or more each way, sometimes waiting for ~ two or three hours in long lines.
+Cooking involved grinding red hot peppers by hand, using grinding stones, my hands would sting for hours because I was pretty bad at it.
+Fetching water sometimes involved waking up at ‘ole dark thirty’, as in the crack before the crack of dawn, walking for ~ an hour or more each way, waiting for ~ two or three hours in long lines.
 Walking back home with a bucket full of water on my head, all before breakfast.
 All these things were my parents teaching me discipline.

 SCW: Wow, that’s really hardcore.
 My parents pretty much spoiled me rotten ;p.
 I had to do chores, but it was usually significantly less laborious than what my non-SSD siblings did.
 Moving along, what made you decide to become a doctor?

-I have always liked science, and was the geeky kid who would rather read the encyclopedia, than socialize.
+I have always liked science and was the geeky kid who would rather read the encyclopedia than socialize.
 Don’t get me wrong, I’m not antisocial!
 The human body intrigued me, plus I was always fascinated by people who were different; It was always easy for me to make friends with the ‘outsiders’ ‘cos I felt like one.

 SCW: What area of medicine do you practice in?